 Just to be clear, there have been some important fundamental changes to this blog in addition to just changing the posting frequency.
 And I’m not naive enough to think that just writing less translates into more readers.
 But, I do believe that writing/posting less frequently has been an important factor in this blog’s growth.
 If nothing else, it has created the necessary space in my life to accommodate its success.
 And I’d recommend the approach to almost everyone.

-If you are interested in starting your own blog, I have written a helpful article just for you, “A Simple, Helpful Guide to Start Your Own Blog.”
+If you are interested in starting your own blog, I have written a helpful article just for you, “How to Start a Blog.”
 I think you will find the information to be both practical and inspirational.